IceHe/lib/mac/setup-guide.md

 ```

 NOTE : The pre-installed softwares may be outdated,
-so RECOMMEND to install and upgrade them via Homebrew again
+so RECOMMEND to install them via Homebrew again

 ---

-NOTE : Why I need them ?
+NOTE : Why I need these CLI softwares?

 -   [coreutils](http://www.gnu.org/s/coreutils/) :
     The basic file, shell and text manipulation utilities of the GNU operating system